ttungl/Random-Happy-Face/README.md

 ## Random-Happy-Face
 Version 1.0 </br>
-This add-ons extension is made just for fun and helping you have a great day!
+This add-ons extension is just made for fun on my Friday night to relax, and may help you have a great day!
 Supported on Google Chrome Browser.</br>

 ## Snapshot on Chrome Extension